The Secret Life of the American Teenager: Season 1

 In season one, fifteen-year-old Amy Juergens—a French horn player at Grant High School—discovers that she is pregnant after having sex at band camp with playboy Ricky Underwood.
-Amy first confides in her two best friends Lauren and Madison about it, where they consider her options: terminating the pregnancy, adoption, or keeping the baby.
+Amy first confides in her two best friends Lauren and Madison about it, where they consider her options: abortion, adoption, or keeping the baby.
 In the midst of discovering she's pregnant, she begins dating Ben Boykewich, the son of sausage mogul Leo Boykewich.
 Amy tells Ben the truth, and he proposes marriage.
 When Ricky finds out he is the father, he is willing to be a part of the child's life.
 This causes Adrian Lee, Ricky's casual relationship, to express jealousy.
 In addition to Adrian, Ricky demonstrates an interest in Grace Bowman, who was dating Jack Pappas until he cheated on her with Adrian.
 Grace resolves her anger and the girls become friends despite being romantic rivals.
 Ricky and Ben compete with each other for Amy's attention; establishing their positions as romantic rivals.
 At the end of the season, Amy gives birth to a son, whom her sister, Ashley, names John.
 Amy decides to keep John after struggling with the decision over the course of the season.